angryelectron/thingspeak-java/README.md

 System.out.println(entry.getField(1);
 ```

-Please refer to thingspeak/dist/javadoc for more information about customzing
+See the javadocs for more information about customzing channel feeds, searching
-channel feeds, searching public channels, using open-source servers, and all
+public channels, using open-source servers, and all the other operations
-the other operations supported by the ThingSpeak API.
+supported by the ThingSpeak API.

 log4j Appender
 ---